 Can We Talk?
 Women and Men in Conversation

 Talk between women and men can feel at times like cross-cultural communication.
-The reason, Deborah Tannen shows, is that, in many ways, it is!
-Drawing on the original research described in her #1, four-year New York Times best-seller You Just Don’t Understand, Dr. Tannen shows why women and men can walk away from the same conversation with completely different ideas of what was said.
-Tracing gendered patterns to children’s use of language at play-- illustrated by real-life video clips-- the lecture then uses examples of typical conversations to uncover the logic behind both women’s and men’s conversational styles, and to explain how those differences can lead to frustration on both sides.
-With her amusing and non-judgmental approach, Dr. Tannen concludes with suggestions for avoiding and overcoming miscommunication resulting from gender-related ways of speaking.
+The reason, Deborah Tannen shows, is that, in many ways, it is.
+Drawing on the original research described in her #1, nearly four-year New York Times best seller You Just Don’t Understand, and the many books she has written since, Dr. Tannen shows why men and women can walk away from the same conversation with completely different ideas of what was said.
+Tracing gendered patterns to children’s use of language at play—illustrated by real-life video clips—she then gives examples of typical conversations to uncover the logic behind both women’s and men’s ways of speaking, explaining how the differences between them can lead to frustration on both sides.
+As entertaining as she is enlightening, Dr. Tannen concludes with suggestions for avoiding and overcoming miscommunication resulting from gender-related ways of speaking.

-Based on an organization’s needs and interests, the lecture can include exploration of adult family relationships, and can also focus on any one of these:
+Based on an organization’s needs and interests, the lecture can include or focus on any of the following: mothers and daughters, sisters and brothers, friends, romantic partners, and women's and men's uses of social media.

 THAT’S NOT WHAT I MEANT!: HOW WAYS OF TALKING AFFECT CONVERSATIONS AND RELATIONSHIPS